FUCE Summer School on

 Course I – Contribution of History to European Consciousness

-Sarah Durelle-Marc of the Law Faculty of the Catholic University of Lille coordinates the first course of the FUCE Summer School.
+Sarah Durelle-Marc is Associate Professor at the Law Faculty of the Catholic University of Lille

-Course I focuses on the large unfolding idea of Europe, since the middle ages to the 19th century, and how it grew facing the rival civilization of Islam, outside and inside the European borders and the general evolution of the European 20th century, a highly concentrated period of inner adversities contrasting with generous hopes, rooting on a pendulum tension between humanism and its various enemies, and opposing destruction and creation, regression and progress, darkness and light.
+Course I focuses on the large unfolding idea of Europe, since the middle ages to the 19th century, and how it grew facing the rival civilization of Islam, outside and inside the European borders and the general evolution of the European 20th century, a highly concentrated period of inner adversities contrasting with generous hopes, tensions between humanism and its various enemies, and opposing forces of destruction and creation, regression and progress, darkness and light.

-The course outline starts from historical roots, over the development of European consciousness during four periods and ten symbolical events and the articulation between peace and European consciousness, to the role of institution building for European integration.
+The course outline starts from historical roots, over the development of European consciousness and the articulation of peace and European consciousness, to institution building for European integration.
 It culminates in the question of how a European identity may be institutionally translated in favour of peace and shared values for a politically concerted project.

 Course II – Literature, the Arts, Translation and European Identity